 During project formulation, it is important to look at a problem from an interconnected perspective.
 As an essential first step in considering the complexity of societal change, all VLIR-UOS supported projects develop a holistic context analysis (Module 1) which moves beyond sectoral and disciplinary borders.
 This context analysis should explore the interlinkages between different SDGs to identify positive and negative trade-offs and side-effects (e.g., agriculture is linked to climate change, health, gender roles, biodiversity, etc.).
-Those negative trade-offs should also get a place in the risk analysis (Module 6), where mitigation strategies can be proposed.
+This also includes attention for the transversal themes gender equality and environment sustainability.
+With regard to gender, VLIR-UOS and its partners engage in fixing the numbers, fixing the knowledge and fixing the organisation in line with the theoretical three-fixes model of Londa